storyfeet/dugi_bialan/content/works/lesson_a1_jack.md

 - {{qoth "ei"}} : Direct Object Marker.
 (Marks what the verb happens to)

-She commanded Jack to climb {{qq "ei giasi zi beba dis da wei lugin ei"}} what's at the top"
+She commanded Jack to climb {{qq "ei giasi zi beba da wei lugin ei"}} what's at the top"

 {{qq "zan Zagg wei"}} started {{qq "gan zewi"}}.
 It was a hard climb.
 When he reached {{qq "ei"}} top, he was exhausted.